equivalent/scrapbook2/archive/blogs/2017-11-28-lesson-learned-after-trying-elixir-as-a-ruby-developer.md

 I'm a Ruby developer since early 2010 and big fan of Object Oriented Programming (OOP) always extending my knowledge around it and I'm not planing to end that any day soon.
-But as a part of this growth it's required to play around with new ideas and see whey they take you.
-And that's what I was doing past 2 years with [Elixir](https://elixir-lang.org) (a functional programming language).
+But as a part of this growth it's required to play around with new concepts and ideas and see where they take you.
+And that's what I was doing past 2 years in free time with [Elixir](https://elixir-lang.org) (a functional programming language).

 Recent years there is quite a rumble around functional programming